How a release moves through Paperstick

 Step 2

-• Save as draft until you are ready; publishing pushes the entry to the public page immediately.
+• Save as draft until you're ready.
+Publishing pushes the entry to the public page in real time.

-• Rich text, images, and YouTube or Vimeo embeds—same editor patterns your team already expects from modern tools.
+• Rich text, images, and YouTube or Vimeo embeds work the way your team expects from a modern editor.

 Public page